thelapyae/RAT-retrieval-augmented-thinking/README.md

 ## 💡 Origin & Ideation

-The idea for RAT emerged from an interesting discovery about DeepSeek's API capabilities.
+The idea for RAT emerged from an interesting discovery about DeepSeek-R1 API capabilities.
 By setting the final response token to 1 while retrieving the thinking process, it became possible to separate the reasoning stage from the final response generation.
 This insight led to the development of a two-stage approach that combines DeepSeek's exceptional reasoning abilities with various response models.

 Link to my original concept in this [Twitter thread](https://x.com/skirano/status/1881922469411643413).